MinecraftHopper/MinecraftHopper/_help/hosts-file/index.markdown

 #### Step 6

-Look for 2 lines containing *'mojang'* and delete those two lines completely.
+Look for all lines containing *'mojang'* and delete these lines completely.
 Save and close Notepad.
 ![](/static/images/help/hosts-file/win-hosts-initial.png)

 #### Step 7